 One can view evolution as trying to satisfy a growing list of constraints imposed upon a biological network by its interactions with the environment.
 These constraints can include efficient information processing, low energy consumption, robustness to perturbations, fitting within a certain physical size, responding quickly enough so that actions are relevant in the changing world, etc. Some of these global constraints may be equivalent to a large number of local constraints.
-For example, efficient information transmission in the visual system typically includes removal of redundancy present in the natural stimuli [33], which is equivalent to a multitude of constraints on activities of nearby neurons.
+For example, efficient information transmission in the visual system typically includes removal of redundancy present in the natural stimuli [39], which is equivalent to a multitude of constraints on activities of nearby neurons.
 When contraints are added, fewer and fewer states of the network remain accessible.
-Importantly, at least for certain abstract constraint satisfaction problems [30,34], before there are no more states left, the accessible states organize themselves in a handful of small, well-separated groups.
+Importantly, at least for certain abstract constraint satisfaction problems [27, 33, 40], before there are no more states left, the accessible states organize themselves in a handful of small, well-separated groups.
 Whether these states are uncorrelated, or consist of collective flipping of clusters of spins, they can be well represented by pairwise MaxEnt models.
-(In the former case, such MaxEnt model would have a Hopfield network structure [31]; in the latter, pairwise interactions would determine cluster assignments.)
+(In the former case, such MaxEnt model would have a Hopfield network structure with attractive eigenvalues [34]; in the latter, pairwise interactions would determine cluster assignments.)
 Therefore, it can be that the pairwise sufficiency is a signature of a biological network nearing the unsatisfiability threshold, being pushed towards it by evolution.
 Exploring landscapes of satisfiability problems with more realistic ensembles of constraints (or interactions) and comparing them to the landscapes observed in experiments would address this hypothesis.

-Acknowledgements We thank Aly Pesic and Daniel Holz, who helped during the early stages of this project, and Arthur Lander and Chris Myers, who suggested a possible link to evolution.
+Acknowledgments We thank Aly Pesic and Daniel Holz, who helped during the early stages of this project, Arthur Lander and Chris Myers, who suggested a possible link to evolution, and Thierry Mora, Aleksandra Walczak, and Gasper Tkacik for useful discussions.
+We also thank the anonymous referees for their insightful comments.
 We are grateful to the Emory College Emerson Center for Scientific Computing and its funders for the help with numerical simulations.
 The authors were partially supported by the James S. McDonnell foundation Complex Systems award, by the Human Frontiers Science Program, and by the National Science Foundation.